SamuelKhoo2003/SamuelKhoo2003/README.md

 ## ✨ Quote of the Day ✨

-> "So long as a person is capable of self-renewal they are a living being." — **Henri-Frédéric Amiel**
+> "Education, therefore, is a process of living and not a preparation for future living." — **John Dewey**

 ---
 <p align="center">